Tendon Injury (Tendinopathy)

 How is it diagnosed?

 Your doctor will ask about your past health and your symptoms and will do a physical exam.
-He or she will check for pain, tenderness, range of motion, and strength.
-The doctor may ask you to show him or her how you use tools or sports equipment.
+The doctor will check for pain, tenderness, range of motion, and strength.
+You may be asked to show the doctor how you use tools or sports equipment.

 How is a tendon injury treated?

-Most tendon injuries are the result of gradual wear and tear to the tendon from overuse or aging.
+Most tendinopathy is the result of gradual wear and tear to the tendon from overuse or aging.
 Anyone can have a tendon injury.
 But people who make the same motions over and over in their jobs, sports, or daily activities are more likely to damage a tendon.

 A tendon injury can happen suddenly or little by little.
 You are more likely to have a sudden injury if the tendon has been weakened over time.